COSC1127-AI/pacman-contest-cluster/README.md

-### Genearl description how the script works ###
+### General description how the script works ###

-1. The contest infrastructure used is stored in contest.zip and comes from contest/ If one wants to change anything from the contest scripts, one has to do the changes in contest/ and zip it up into contest.zip (without any dir inside).
+The mains components are:

+- pacman-ssh-contest.py: main script
+- cluster_manager.py: the script to manage clusters
+- contest.zip: the actual main contest infrastructed, based on that one from UC (with minor fixes, e.g., delay in replays)
+- layouts.zip: some interesting layouts that can be used (beyond the randomly generated ones)
+- staff_team.zip: the team from the staff, used for --include-staff-team option
+- contest/ subdir: developing place for contest.zip.
+The .zip file should contain all files in the root of the .zip

+User needs to provide:

+- Set of teams in some subdirectory, each in a .zip file (for option --teams)
+- workers.json: listing the cluster setting to be used (for option --workers-file-path)
+- teams-mapping.csv: a csv mapping submissions to teams (for option --team-names-file)

+Process:

+1. The script authenticate to all workers.

 2. The script will use contest.zip, layouts.zip (where some layouts are stored), and a set of teams, and build a contest_and_teams.zip file.

-3. The contest_and_teams.zip file is then sent to the workers, expanded there, and executed.
+2. File contest_and_teams.zip is transferred to the workers for each game, expanded there, and executed.
 The log and replays are copied back.